ryan4yin/video2ascii/README.md

 # Video2ASCII

-yet another version video2ascii, write in golang.
+Yet another version of video2ascii, write in golang.

 other versions: